huhabla/mcp-system-monitor/README.md

 - "Show me the current CPU usage"
 - "What's my GPU temperature?"
+- "How many GPU cores does my Apple M1 Max have?"
+- "Show me GPU memory usage and whether it's unified memory"
 - "How much disk space is available?"
 - "Monitor CPU usage for the next 10 seconds"
 - "Show me the top 5 processes by memory usage"